 Disclaimer: This page may contain affiliate links.
 We may earn a small commission for purchases made through links in this post, at no extra cost to you.

 Many scientists and researchers stopped other more promising studies to try and prove Dr. Zamboni's theory (you can read about the procedure here).
-The hours they could have been following those other studies were wasted on an unproven treatment.
+The hours they could have been following those other studies were wasted on an unproven and ineffective treatment.
 Dr Zamboni has now published a paper in the JAMA (Journal of the American Medical Association) conceding that "Venous PTA has proven to be a safe but largely ineffective technique; the treatment cannot be recommended in patients with MS."

 I think we can speak for many MSers, that we hoped that this would be a treatment that solved the mystery of what caused multiple sclerosis and ultimately eradicated it.
 It's turned out to be one that we can confidently and disappointingly say that no, it is not a treatment for MS. Check that box off.